haxmxah/Numerical-Integration/README.md

 $$A= \pi ab$$

-## Study of the error of the error associated comparing both methods
+## Study of the error and convergence associated comparing both methods
 We are now going to study the behavior of the two methos computing:

 $$A_2 = \int_{-5b/2}^{-2b}$$